Monday, January 6, 2014

 Most Saturdays of every month, except those where I am otherwise committed or the studio is busy, will be Open Classroom days from 10 am-4 pm.
 On these days, students may schedule Just Weave, Weaving I; or any of the Next Step classes in four- or six-hour sessions.

-Next Step classes include “Weave a Twill Gamp, More Twills & A Taste of Overshot, Handwoven Lace, Color and Weave (a color a weave gamp below ) 026and Spice Up Your Recipe Weaving: A New Weaver’s Guide to Design & Project Planning.”
+Next Step classes include “Weave a Twill Gamp, More Twills & A Taste of Overshot, Handwoven Lace, Color and Weave (a color a weave gamp below ) and Spice Up Your Recipe Weaving: A New Weaver’s Guide to Design & Project Planning.”

 Students may begin a class at any time as long as a loom is available.
 They will continue the class on consecutive Open Classroom days, sharing the classroom and instructor time with others who may be at different stages in the same class or in a different class.